yanshay/SpoolEase/documentation/console-build.md

 - Print the 3D model from [this link](https://makerworld.com/en/models/1138678).
   - While printing, feel free to boost the model :smile:
   - Optionally, glue the small pieces forming the antenna icon on the side, indicating where to place the tag.
 Ensure correct orientation before gluing, so check for fit first.
+- Optionally insert the microSD card into the slot in the WT32-SC01-Plus just below the USB connector.
+You should feel it click into place.
+To remove it, press it again and it will pop out.
 - Place the WT32-SC01-Plus and PN532 in the positions shown in the image below.
   - Make sure the antenna faces outward from the case.
   - There is a hidden slot on the opposite side of the visible slot where the other end of the PN532 module fits.